s7nfo/blog/_posts/2024-07-12-summing-integers-fast.markdown

     uint64_t mask = (uint32_t)_mm256_movemask_epi8(input_next);

     // The location of the mappings from input bytes to decimal places is
-    // determined by the mask and the left-most number in the previous chunk.
+    // determined by the mask and the leftmost number in the previous chunk.
     // There are two mappings for each (mask, last_number_size) pair, 32 bytes
     // each, for one cache line in total and there are 11 of them per newline
     // mask, because last_number_size can be 0 to 10.